iamryanshengwang/Ryan-Wang/README.md

 Algorithm Engineer Intern                                                                                       (May 2024 - Present)

--  Designed and implemented a comprehensive CPU knowledge graph utilizing Neo4j and py2neo, showcasing intricate details such as labels, ownership, comments, and origin rules.
+-  Designed and implemented computer components knowledge graphs utilizing Neo4j and py2neo, showcasing intricate details such as labels, ownership, comments, and origin rules.

-- Actively participated in the Desktop Computing group, contributing insights and ideas towards the development of AIPC (Artificial Intelligent Personal Computing) Concept.
+- Combined KGs with an LLM for leveraging user input to cypher, and resulted in a chatbot for Lenovo internal use.

 Sunshine Insurance Group